plotly/academy/_react/1-introduction.md

 ---
 title: Introduction to React.js
-description: Learn the basics of the React, one of the most popular JavaScript frameworks out there!
+description: Learn the basics of React, one of the most popular JavaScript frameworks out there.
+It's used by companies large and small including Instagram, Netflix, Airbnb and many more!
 layout: post
 author:
   name: Max Stoiber